samanthalclarke/USYD-Beamer-Theme/README.md

 ### A few pointers:
 - Download the most current version of the **PowerPoint presentation** (standard) from the USYD Staff Intranet - [Basic Design Templates](https://intranet.sydney.edu.au/services/marketing-communications/brand-tools/basic-design-templates.html).
     - Open in PowerPoint and save as new PowerPoint
-- Creating a **Title Slide with USYD Background** from the USYD brand-compliant PowerPoint presentation:
+- Change the **USYD Title Slide Background** using the USYD brand-compliant PowerPoint presentation:
-    - Check you have the most recent version of the USYD brand-compliant PowerPoint presentation
+    - Check you have the most recent version of the USYD PowerPoint presentation
-    - Open template in PowerPoint
+    - Open the USYD PowerPoint template in PowerPoint
     - Add a new title slide from the options
     - Leave the slide blank (i.e. do not add any text on the slide)
     - Exception: if you selected a “add your own picture” title slide, insert your picture